Living-with-machines/CensusGeocoder/README.md

 Insert once these geometry field changes have been made.

-## How to cite historic-census-gb-geocoder
+## Credit, re-use terms, and how to cite
-## Credit and re-use terms
 `historic-census-gb-geocoder` relies on several datasets that require you to have an account with the UK Data Service (UKDS) to sign their standard end user licence.
 Please see individual datasets listed under [Data Inputs](#data-inputs)

 #### 8. Street Standardisation